 One of the main advantages is the ability to make quick, error-free decisions.
 The automated process also ensures consistency since it offloads the decision-making process from the human.
 By doing so, artificial intelligence can self-correct and take remedial measures without constant supervision.
 Every business decision is automated 24/7, removing any room for inconsistency or error as with business rule decisions are data-driven.

 In an ideal decision automation process, some human input would be allowed along with a fully automated process.
 The drawback here is that it introduces a disconnected experience to the automation process.
 Consequently, there is no end-to-end view of everything needed to make a decision.

 Decision automation applications require organizations to be agile while maintaining data control, retrieval, and storage.
 For auditing, this is essential.
 Managers need to constantly develop strategies to handle the influx of data generated by the Internet of Things, which is growing by the day.

 There are some cases in which one decision may be dependent on the results of another related decision.
 A multi-step decision involves several steps.
 A long-running decision occurs when interdependent decisions are made one after another.
 There can be a lot of complexity and difficulty in following these.

 The business rationale is essential when deploying decision automation.
 It is also necessary to allocate adequate resources to them.
 It may be possible for poorly implemented systems to work against the organization’s purpose completely, creating unneeded decision criteria or integrating too many other sources of information.

-Decision automation will eventually help organizations to take better quality decisions as these will be data-driven.
-Decision automation work more effectively in case of repetitive operation decisions.
-Decision automation is an opportunity for organizations to leverage the power of technology to free-up employees’ time for more focused work.
+Decision automation will eventually help organizations to make better quality decisions as these will be data-driven.
+Decision automation works more effectively in the case of repetitive operation decisions.
+Decision automation is an opportunity for organizations to leverage the power of technology to free up employees’ time for more focused work.